stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

   any one time.
 Again, it is important not to set this to be too large on a system that is shared with other users.

-+ `instances_per_job: 100` tells DSC that each job should attempt to generate at most 100 module outputs within each job.
-If the DSC contains long-running modules, this number should be made smaller, otherwise each job will take a long time to complete.
-For modules that run very quickly, `instances_per_job` should be set to a large number to avoid overloading the job management system on a shared computing environment.

 + The `job_template` entry gives the initial steps that are run to set up the computing environment for computation in DSC.
 In this case, this is a basic bash script with additional instructions for the [Slurm][slurm] job scheduler.
-The amount of memory and the time limit should be adjusted for the DSC; in this simple example, the time limit of 6 hours is probably a vast overestimate of the actual time needed.
+The amount of memory and the time limit in this template is hard-coded for simplicity, but we will demonstrate later how to adjust them for different modules.
+In this simple example, the time limit of 6 hours per job submitted is probably a vast overestimate of the actual time needed.

 + The `submit_cmd`, `Submitted batch job {job_id}`, `squeue
   --job` and `kill_cmd` give additional instructions on how DSC should